 Imagine a child with Dyslexia, who falls within the category of having a "specific learning disability".
 The child has good grades and passing state exams, therefore the school doesn't deem the child should qualify for special education because the student is advancing from grade to grade and is taking advanced classes and is passing state exams.
 The school states there's no adverse affect on the child's educational performance.

 In this case, imagine the parent disagrees with the school and takes her son to be evaluated privately.
 The private evaluator determines that the child is reading on a third grade level, even though he's in sixth grade, has passing state exams, and has good grades.

-Imagine the parent shares the evaluation with the school and the school responds by calling it anecdotal and reiterates the student’s good grades as a reason to continue denial of special education services.
+Imagine the parent shares the evaluation with the school and the school responds by calling it anecdotal and repeats the student's good grades as a reason to continue denial of special education services.